Munich AI Lectures • 12.02.2026 • LMU Munich, Main Building, Room D209

 Join Our PI Gitta Kutynik at the LMU AI Lecture Series

-In her lecture, Professor Gitta Kutyniok, Chair for Mathematical Foundations of Artificial Intelligence at LMU Munich, starts by giving an introduction to artificial intelligence and explaining why these new methodologies are so extremely successful. …
+In her lecture, Professor Gitta Kutyniok, Chair for Mathematical Foundations of Artificial Intelligence at LMU Munich, starts by giving an introduction to artificial intelligence and explaining why …